davidkim0710/FinalDigitalCoach/mlapi/README.md

     - Setting this to True will call the model from hugging face and change the `overall_score` in the response.
 Haven't tested this yet right now the structured score is just a flat value.
 ## RECOMMENDED: Running with Docker
 Pull the latest images from Docker Hub:
+NOTE: Some issue with docker-desktop:4.38.0 and wsl make sure to use docker-desktop:4.39.0 bc they fixed the issue. [link](https://github.com/docker/for-win/issues/14583)
 ```bash
 docker pull testmecs/digitalcoach-mlapi:latest
 docker pull testmecs/digitalcoach-worker:latest